JohnMarzulli/StratuxHud/readme.md

 This sub-service handles the communication of traffic data with the Stratux receiver.

-If you see this warning, the the service has stopped, was not installed correctly, or the HUD is looking for it in the wrong place.
+If you see this warning, the service has stopped, was not installed correctly, or the HUD is looking for it in the wrong place.

 If this warning appears sometime during the flight, and is not always on, then a HUD restart may resolve the issue.